TWUOnline/far-centre-guides/pages/02.facilitating-a-FAR-Centre-course/09.resources/01.for-facilitators/docs.md

 4. Ask, " will the real bearer of this card please stand up?"

 5. Allow for surprise or self-congratulatory applause.

+# Tips for creating presentations

+##### **Gaining your audiences interest**

+1. Begin with a fun introductory exercise

+2. Use a leadoff story or interesting visual that ties to the topic

+3. Start off with an initial case problem

+4. Test their present knowledge with quiz questions

+5. Give them a preview of the presentation content

+##### **Maximizing understanding and retention**

+1. Opening summary of major points

+2. Use headlines in your presentations

+3. Provide real-life examples and illustrations

+4. Create analogies for the concepts your are teaching

+5. Visual back-up in your slides

+##### **Involving Participants during presentation**

+1. Assign students with assigned listening troubleshooting

+2. Create guided-notetaking in your slides

+3. On-the-spot challenge

+4. Involve synergetic learning through giving different information to different participants

+5. Use illuminating exercises throughout the presentation

+##### **Reinforcing presentations**

+1. Facilitate a mini-press conference where students present their questions and comments regarding session.

+2. Participant Review- Students review the contents of the presentation with each other

+3. Group processing and reflection on the material learned

+4. Post-presentation case problem based on the material learned